rijkaardorisme/node-boilerplate/README.md

 4. Includes 500 page
 5. Separate application and user views
 6. Dedicated routes directory
-7. config.json file to easily manage parameters
+7. config.json file to easily manage parameters such as session keys, database credentials and more.

 ## Adding modules:

-Update the package.json file to include new module dependencies and run 'npm install'.
+Update the package.json file to include new module dependencies and run

+		npm install

 **If you have a different set of default modules that you like to use, the structure is setup such that you can fork the project and replace the module dependencies outlined in the ./templates/apps/package.json file to best fit your needs and the initproject.sh script will initialize projects with your new set of modules.**